auchenberg/kenneth.io/source/_posts/2015-12-07-chrome-dev-summit-a-flashback-to-the-good-days-of-google-io.md

 og_image: images/posts/chrome-dev-summit/keynote.jpg
 ---

 Three weeks ago I attended [Chrome Dev Summit 15](https://developer.chrome.com/devsummit) down at Google offices in Mountain View, and what an experience!
-It’s the second year Google is running Chrome Dev Summit, and this year you could really feel that the event is a new priority for Google.
+It’s the third year Google is running Chrome Dev Summit, and this year you could really feel that the event is a new priority for Google.

 {% img /images/posts/chrome-dev-summit/keynote.jpg "Source: Robert Nyman, https://www.flickr.com/photos/robertnyman/22956167599/" %}